brettz9/license-badger/README.md

         license type(s) automatically).
 (Would also be nice to have means of doing so for the server-side code driving a site.).
-Could make this as a reporter which builds the necessary code (probably caching a static copy for performance reasons).
+Could make this as a reporter which builds the necessary code (probably caching a static copy for performance reasons)--i.e., build a JS web labels table (being sure to link to it).
 1. See about using [license-checker](https://github.com/davglass/license-checker)
     for more detection opportunities (e.g., README and License file); see also <https://github.com/davglass/license-checker/issues/225> to make this